kloimhardt/blog/docs/_posts/2023-03-16-competence-comprehesion.markdown

 layout: post
 title:  "Competence before Comprehension (1)"
 date:   2023-03-16 06:00:01 +0100
-categories: Literatur
+categories:  Crônica
 ---
-Let's take a simple example: you go into a grocery store in Italy.
+Friends, let's assume you go into a grocery store in Italy.
 You look where the fridge is and grab a piece of butter.
 You go to the cashier, pay and leave.

 You know the universal rules: butter must be in a fridge, one needs to pay before getting out.
 One does not have to speak Italian to get by in Italy.